avk/avk.github.io/_case_studies/redesign-file-viewer.md

   </p>

   <p>
-    I am satisfied with how the new file viewer looks and works.
-I'm proud of covering more states, especially loading and error states for users who experience slowness or problems.
-The mobile redesign was also a step in a more focused direction for 20% of our 2017 traffic.
+    I'm proud of covering more states in the new viewer, especially loading and error states for users who experience slowness or problems.
+The mobile redesign was also a step in a better direction to serve 20% of our 2017 traffic.
   </p>

   <p>